Instructions

 References

-This section provides links to documents released by other CSIRT organizations or security vendors.
+This section provides links to the documents released by other CSIRT organizations or security vendors.

 JPCERT/CC Addendum